YanKlInnomme/FoundryVTT-k4lt/README.md

  * MaeseFingolf (https://github.com/MaeseFingolf) - Spanish translation
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 2.0.0.5

+ * Update of the Non-Player Character form
+ * Minor corrections

 ## Version 2.0.0.0

  * Add the partial French translation (fr.json file)
  * Added 'Background' and 'Notes' tabs
  * Added editable fields 'What you hold dear', 'Things in your possession', 'Relation to the other characters' and 'Dramatic Hooks'.
  * Added 'Options' field in Actions to avoid 'undefined' display in chat
  * General aesthetic update, particularly to the character sheet
  * Aesthetic and functional changes to Pause
  * Code cleanup and migration to V10 by Kristov (https://github.com/Qaw)
  * Global overhaul of the Wound management process by Kristov (https://github.com/Qaw)
  * Removed the editable image attribute on 'moves' items.
  * Removal of basic fields (eyes, height, age, etc.) in favour of a more concrete "Who are you?
  * Removed the dice roll on 'Relationships' items in the PJ sheet

 ## Version 1.5.0.0